-Why 2018 Was the Year Justin Bieber Truly Got Serious About His Future
+Why Justin Bieber Decided to Truly Get Serious About His Future

 His predicted resting and relaxation came with a side of courting his old flame Gomez, the pair reigniting in late 2017.
 But when that relationship proved to be a non-starter, well, it became hard to imagine what lie ahead for the on-hiatus pop star.

 That answer came in the form of Hailey Baldwin, the on-the-rise model (she scored her first fashion campaign for French Connection in 2014) who Bieber once predicted could end up "being the girl I'm gonna marry."
-When the former paramours reunited at the June VOUS Church Conference in Miami, turning up the heat on a romance that had been dormant for some time, Bieber made a snap decision that set him on the successful course he's enjoyed the rest of 2018.
+When the former paramours reunited at the June VOUS Church Conference in Miami, turning up the heat on a romance that had been dormant for some time, Bieber made a snap decision that set him on the successful course he's enjoyed ever since.

+Longtime friends, the pair had gone from "homies" as Baldwin put it to Vogue into what she could only describe as a "weird limbo" while chatting with pal Kendall Jenner on Zaza World Radio's Valentine's Day Special on Apple Music: "We were friends and then it was, like, more, and then we weren't.
+And then we didn't speak for a very long time."

+She declined to get into specifics with Vogue, but to suffice it to say, their relationship took a hit got ugly: "Negative things happened that we still need to talk about and work through," she admitted.
+"Fizzled would not be the right word—it was more like a very dramatic excommunication.
+There was a period where if I walked into a room, he would walk out."

+But when they found themselves back in the same space, single and unfettered, "We were past the drama," Baldwin said.
+"I just gave him a hug.
+By the end of the conference, he was like, 'We're not going to be friends.'
+I was like, 'We're not?'"

+The answer, of course, was that they were destined for more.
 From that first Miami night, a source revealed to E!
 News, the duo were "inseparable," taking their love to New York City and then to the exclusive Bahamian resort of Baker's Bay in July, where he knelt in the sand and pulled out a sizable oval engagement ring.
 The grand gesture was "sudden," admitted the insider, but this was the person he'd labeled as "someone I really love" to GQ two years earlier and who had remained in his orbit throughout his most troubling days and relationships.
 Said the insider, "Justin always knew Hailey and him had a special bond that was incomparable."

 Frank Castle / BACKGRID